‘ How Toddlers Thrive ‘ is the best book on raising toddlers I’ve come across.

 One of the book’s many takeaways is its insight into the power struggles we have with toddlers.
 Sometimes, I forget that my son’s mind is rapidly growing and that pushing boundaries is actually his way of learning those boundaries.
 As Klein points out, my toddler has power and a say in those moments.
 While I’m the one who makes all the decisions, he wants to voice his opinion as well.
 His curiosity, passion, independence, persistence, and desire to know everything may annoy me when it comes during a rushed moment, but later in life, those are characteristics I want flourishing in him.

 Even though this is the third time I’ve lived through the toddler years, I still gained a better understanding of raising toddlers after reading the book.
 I also came away with the desire to be more patient with my toddler.
 I can’t recommend this book enough, and I have read a lot of parenting books.
-How Toddlers Thrive is the best book on raising toddlers I’ve come across.
+How Toddlers Thrive is the best book for dads and moms on raising toddlers I’ve come across.